-'Heartwood' jumped out at me immediately.
-It was the evidence of the passage of time, the action of existence upon a living entity, the marks of experience.
-In effect, a representation of biographical processes.
-And I was drawn even more to the idea that it was 'non-functional'.
-So it no longer carried sap.
-Did that mean it was useless?
-No. Because it is a condition of the tree's existence; the tree would collapse without it.
 Once I made the decision to call my text Heartwood, certain resonances seemed to validate my choice.
-I found Fowles' The Tree while nosing through a friend's bookshelf.
-The title drew me immediately and I happened to open it at the page that said: 'I see trees, the wood, as the best analogue of prose fiction.29 Reading on, Fowles' comments on trees and non-linear time added to the sense that I had finally stumbled in the right direction: 'Trees warp time, or rather, create a variety of times'.30 Simultaneously, a colleague who works in a very different area from my own mentioned Deleuze's thinking on the rhizome: 'the leaves of the book are like the leaves of the tree; the tree articulates and hierarchizes tracings.31 Which is precisely what I had been trying to explain with my clumsy drawings of tree trunks.
-Michael Holroyd's description of literary biography as 'a fantastical twig' sealed the deal.
-32
+I found John Fowles's The Tree while nosing through a friend's bookshelf.
+The title drew me immediately and I happened to open it at the page that said: "I see trees, the wood, as the best analogue of prose fiction." xxxiii Reading on, Fowles's comments on trees and non-linear time added to the sense that I had finally stumbled in the right direction: "Trees warp time, or rather, create a variety of times." xxxiv Simultaneously, a colleague who works in a very different area from my own mentioned Deleuze's thinking on the rhizome: "the leaves of the book are like the leaves of the tree; the tree articulates and hierarchizes tracings." xxxv Which is precisely what I had been trying to explain with my clumsy drawings of tree trunks.
+Michael Holroyd's description of literary biography as "a fantastical twig" sealed the deal. xxxvi